Akash Mishra: 2020–21 ISL season: Debut and breakthrough

-Mumbai City FC
+Mumbai City

 2023-24 season

-On 19 June 2023, Akash left Hyderabad to join Mumbai City FC, for a record transfer fee for an Indian player of Rs.
+On 19 June 2023, Akash left Hyderabad to join Mumbai City, for a record transfer fee for an Indian player of Rs.
 3 crore.
 As part of the deal, left-back Vignesh Dakshinamurthy went to Hyderabad FC on a permanent transfer as well.

-Akash made his debut for The Islanders in the 2023–24 AFC Champions League against Uzbek club F.C.
-Nassaji Mazandaran on 18 September 2023, ending in a 0-2 loss.
-He made his ISL debut for the club on 24 September 2023, away against Northeast United FC, ending in a 1-2 victory for Mumbai.
-His first ISL goal for the club came away against Bengaluru FC, with a spectacular long-range strike from outside the area on his weaker foot, the second goal in an eventual 0-4 victory.
+Akash made his debut for The Islanders in the 2023–24 AFC Champions League against Uzbek club Nassahi Mazandaran on 18 September 2023, ending in a 0–2 loss.
+He made his ISL debut for the club on 24 September 2023, away against Northeast United, ending in a 1–2 victory for Mumbai City.
+His first ISL goal for the club came away against Bengaluru, with a spectacular long-range strike from outside the area on his weaker foot, the second goal in an eventual 0–4 victory.

-Two matches later, against Mohun Bagan Super Giant on 20 December 2023, Akash was sent off for a rash challenge on Manvir Singh in the 13th minute.
-His red card was the first out of a remarkable seven red cards throughout the course of the match, as Mumbai eventually won 2-1, thanks to a deflected Bipin Singh winner in the 73rd minute.
+Two matches later, against Mohun Bagan on 20 December 2023, Akash was sent off for a rash challenge on Manvir Singh in the 13th minute.
+His red card was the first out of a remarkable seven red cards throughout the course of the match, as Mumbai City eventually won 2–1, thanks to a deflected Bipin Singh winner in the 73rd minute.
 After the match, it was confirmed that he was given a 3-match ban due to his sending-off.

-After serving his ban, Akash returned to the team, playing the full 90 minutes at left-back away against East Bengal FC in an eventual 1-0 win for The Islanders.
-Mumbai went on to lose the ISL Shield on the final day, losing 2-1 away to Mohun Bagan.
+After serving his ban, Akash returned to the team, playing the full 90 minutes at left-back away against East Bengal in an eventual 1–0 win for The Islanders.
+Mumbai went on to lose the ISL Shield on the final day, losing 2–1 away to Mohun Bagan.

-In the ISL playoffs, Akash started the first leg away against FC Goa on 24 April, but was forced to be substituted in the 13th minute due to injury.
+In the ISL playoffs, Akash started the first leg away against Goa on 24 April, but was forced to be substituted in the 13th minute due to injury.
 Mumbai went on to win the playoff 2-3 following a late comeback.
-Mumbai City FC later confirmed that Akash had suffered an Anterior cruciate ligament injury which required surgery to repair, which would rule him out for the rest of the 2024 calendar year.
+Mumbai City later confirmed that Akash had suffered an anterior cruciate ligament injury which required surgery to repair, which would rule him out for the rest of the 2024 calendar year.
 On 31 May, Akash confirmed via social media that his ACL surgery had been completed, and had "gone well".